ThomasBurleson/angularjs-Zza-BMEAN/readme.md

 ## Install and use

+This repository represents a full MEAN stack; where both the client and the server and database must be configured.
+Libraries must be installed for the client and ser applications.
+Since the App-Server will handle RESTful web service requests and route appropriate commands to query the Mongo `zza` database, Mongo must be installed and the zza database configured properly.

 ### Extract the database

 Extract the Zza application's MongoDB database in *zza-mongo-database.zip* to your MongoDB data directory.